nmoutinho/stereo_calib_lib/README.md

 If for some reason you need to rectify your images and remove the radial distortion before applying them to the spherical_multiple_filter_stereo_calib, you can use the imagesBase class, as shown in Example.

-## Example - using raw uncalibrated images from USB cameras
+## Example

-This example uses OpenCv:
+This example uses OpenCv, with uncalibrated images from USB cameras:

 	#include <opencv/cv.h>
 	#include <opencv/highgui.h>